isopropylcyanide/Jwt-Spring-Security-JPA/README.md

 	mvn spring-boot:run
 	```

 	The server will start on port 9004.
-Token default expiration is 600000ms i.e 10ms.
+Token default expiration is 600000ms i.e 10 minutes.
 	```
 5. **Add the default Roles**